NC State Extension Publications

 Skip to Residential Recommendations

-Dr. Steve Frank lists a bunch of chemicals for control of lace bugs ranging from soap to pyrethroids in his insect note on lace bugs.
+Dr. Steve Frank lists several chemicals for control of lace bugs ranging from soap to pyrethroids in his insect note on lace bugs.
 The following are some of those available for residential landscape use.
-Soaps have the advantage of not leaving a toxic residue behind that might kill the teeny-weeny wasps that parasitize lace bug eggs.
+Soaps have the advantage of not leaving a toxic residue behind that might kill the tiny wasps that parasitize lace bug eggs.
 Imidacloprid is the active ingredient of several formulations found in garden centers.
 This nicotinoid has the advantage of being systemic and can be sprayed on or applied to the soil beneath infested plants.
 Imidacloprid is purported to cause mad bee disease, so when the lantana come into bloom, residues of imidacloprid can migrate into the flowers and contaminate the nectar.
 The pyrethroids bifenthrin, lamda-cyhalothrin,and permethrin are toxic to insects and fish.
 They persist for a long time on plants and are harsh on beneficial insects and mites, but they are available and they kill lace bugs.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 Two "traditional" insecticides labeled for lace bugs are the carbamate Sevin that is widely labeled for vegetables and ornamentals and the organophosphate Orthene.
 Orthene is systemic as well as toxic to insects on contact.
 It has a no-nonsense odor that warns the user and other people in the landscape not to mess with the treated plant.
 All of these pesticides are available the garden section of big box stores and in garden centers and nursery outlets.

 Old fashioned home remedies include Ivory liquid dish washing detergent (5 tablespoons per gallon of water or about 2 teaspoons per pint).This should work as well as purchasing an insecticidal soap.
 As long as your dish washing detergent is not labeled as a pesticide, it is legal to use it in the landscape and interiorscape.
 However, if your dish washing detergent is labeled for repelling, mitigating or killing germs (or anything else), it is a pesticide that can only be used following the directions on the label.